 Selecting a Sunbeam Snake: Sunbeam snakes are typically hardy animals and they don’t usually have many problems associated with them.
 However, when you are picking your pet sunbeam snake out there are a few guidelines i’d recommend.
 First, choose an animal that feels “strong” as it moves around while handling it.
 It should be active and curious.
 Sometimes they will be shy, which is also OK- just make sure that it does not feel limp or weak.
 Sometimes fresher imported sunbeam snakes may have a blister or two, which is not a big deal- they will shed these out and be completely healed within a few weeks usually.
 But do avoid animals with excessive amounts of blisters, visible scale rot, etc as this could be evidence that it was not kept in sanitary conditions and it could lead to an infection.
 Also look to make sure it’s a fat individual sunbeam – a healthy, well-fed sunbeam will be a tiny bit wider than it is tall, with a very round cross section that is plump like a sausage.
 Avoid animals with visible “folds” in the skin as this is evidence of dehydration or malnutrition.
 Follow these few basic guidelines and you should be all set with a nice healthy specimen that shouldn’t have any issues.

 Hopefully this sunbeam snake care guide has been useful and you are now an expert at keeping sunbeam snakes.
 Keep them as I have suggested above and you should enjoy your pet sunbeam snake for years to come.

-If you are ready to buy one of our sunbeam snakes, click here to enter our online shop.
+If you are ready to buy one of our Sunbeam snakes, click here to enter our online shop.
+I have listed a few amazon affiliate links to recommended husbandry products up above in the article.
 Good luck with your new pet!